aws-samples/aws-cdk-examples/README.md

 |---------|-------------|
 | [hello-world](https://github.com/aws-samples/aws-cdk-examples/tree/master/java/hello-world/) | A demo application that uses the CDK in Java |

-# FAQ

-* **What do I do with cdk.json**?

-These examples come with a `cdk.json` that specifies the entry point for the CDK application.
-Many of the examples will access your AWS account to determine availability zones or AMI IDs, and will save the results of that back to `cdk.json` under the `"context"` key.

-In a production application, you would check in the changes to `cdk.json` to ensure you have a repeatable build that doesn't access the network.
-For these example applications, ignore or unstage the changes.

 # License

 This library is licensed under the Apache 2.0 License.